PhilippHGerber/textf/README.md

 - **Performance-focused** - Optimized for speed and memory efficiency
 - **Flutter-friendly** - Familiar API that mirrors Flutter's standard Text widget
 - **Minimal dependencies** - No external packages required
+- **Link support** - Interactive links with customizable styling and hover effects

 Perfect for chat applications, comment sections, UI elements, and any scenario where simple inline formatting is all you need.